1980 All-Ireland Senior Hurling Championship final

 The 1980 All-Ireland Senior Hurling Championship Final was the 93rd All-Ireland Final and the culmination of the 1980 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match took place at Croke Park, Dublin, on 7 September 1980, between 1979 runners-up Galway and 1973 winners Limerick, and it was refereed by Noel O'Donoghue from Dublin.
+Galway captained by Joe Connolly and managed by Cyril Farrell won the game by 2–15 to 3–9.

 Background

 The All-Ireland final was only the second ever meeting of Galway and Limerick in a championship decider.
 Galway triumphed on that occasion to claim their second All-Ireland title.
 Limerick were lining out in their fourteenth All-Ireland final and were seeking their eight title, their first since defeating Kilkenny in 1973.
 Galway were appearing in their eleventh All-Ireland decider and their second in succession since losing to Kilkenny in 1979.

 Pre-match

 Referee

 Dublin-based referee Noel O'Donoghue was named as the referee for the 1980 All-Ireland final.
 Although a talented rugby union player at schools' level, O'Donoghue was also a founder-member of the St. Begnet's club in Dalkey.
 This was the first All-Ireland senior final for the 40-year-old referee.
 O'Donoghue's other experience includes the All-Ireland minor final of 1979, Railway Cup finals, provincial finals, county finals and National Hurling League finals.
 He was also very active in administrative affairs as secretary of the Dublin referees committee.